How to "Boo" your friends and neighbors. A fun guide and printable "You Have Been Booed" on how to BOO someone on Halloween!

 - Step 3: I like adding one "big" thing.
 Some ideas for this would be a Halloween themed game, puzzle, movie, or book.
 Below you'll see a Harry Potter puzzle and a book "Discovery of Witches".
 However, depending on your age range of the gift recipient you could change it up!

 - Step 4: Something for the Halloween mood!
 I like to do something that's a little on the home decor side like a fall scented candle.
 Some fun candles I love are from The Little Market, Voluspa, Public Goods (use WITHAMANDAPGA for 15% of first orders), Illume Candles, Abode Brand, Thistle and Sage Botanics, or Nectar Republic.
 Okay, fully aware of my candle obsession.
 But these are all amazing brands using better quality products that make for a safer burn!

 - Step 5: Gather some candies and treats.
 I like to add in candy because I don't get to trick or treat at my age, so like...have to get them somehow!
 You can also add in things like popcorn/caramel corn, cookies (Halloween Oreos), pumpkin anything, or even home baked goodies (check out my fall recipes).

 - Step 6: Optional, depending on the age range again, to add in a bottle of BOOze or your favorite wine.

 Assembling and Delivering Steps

-- Step 10: Lastly, drop it off (at a safe-distance for 2020) at your friends or neighbors.
+- Step 4: Lastly, drop it off at your friends or neighbors.
 Or send it in the mail and support the USPS if you're sending to a friend out of your city!